hunterkepley/Dark-Star-Bot/README.md

 Using the discordgo library [https://www.github.com/bwmarrin/discordgo]

+# To compile:

+1) Download the Go compiler from http://golang.org
+2) Go to the location of the source files
+3) Type `go build` [I'd advise against `go run` because you have to use a token to run the bot correctly.]
+4) Continue to running the bot.

-To run the bot for yourself;
+# To run the bot for yourself;

 1) Make a discord app
 2) Make the discord app a bot